ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   Alternatively, specifying the environment variable ``ESMVALTOOL_CONFIG_DIR`` will also force the usage of the new configuration system regardless of the presence of any potential old configuration files.
+  Support for the deprecated configuration will be removed in version 2.14.0.

 To get a copy of the default configuration file, you can run